 |December 3||Kingston Town Classic|

 Group 1 race tracks

-All of Australia’s group 1 races are held at major cities racetracks, namely in Melbourne, Sydney, Adelaide, Perth, Brisbane and the Gold Coast.
+All of Australia’s group 1 races are held at major cities racetracks, namely in Melbourne, Sydney, Adelaide, Perth, and Brisbane.
 It is somewhat of a rolling circus for trainers, jockeys and other people associated with racing with the major races and major players moving around the country chasing the biggest prizes.

 Victoria’s capital is home to Flemington, Moonee Valley and Caulfield.
 Flemington plays host to the Melbourne Cup, Moonee Valley the Cox Plate and Caulfield the Caulfield Cup.